Iri25/hotel-management/README.md

 # hotel-management

 Web application for hotel reservation management from two components: frontend and backend.
-1. The frontend component is designed in the object-oriented programming language, JavaScript, using the React library.
+`Frontend` is designed in the object-oriented programming language, JavaScript, using the React library.
-2. The backend component is developed in the object-oriented programming language, Java, using maven.
+`Backend` is developed in the object-oriented programming language, Java, using maven.

 ## Requirements
 Web application for hotel reservation management with the following specifications: